The seven jewels of the aryas: Faith

 Even using the word “faith” to describe this mental factor is a little bit tricky, because what we think of as the meaning of the English word “faith” is not exactly what the Tibetan word “day-pa” means.
 It could mean faith in that sense, but it also means trust and confidence.
 We have trust and confidence in the Three Jewels.
-It’s not blind faith, but it’s a kind of trust and confidence that allows us to settle on the path and to practice the path.
+It’s not faith without investigation, but it’s a kind of trust and confidence that allows us to settle on the path and to practice the path.

 Faith is certainly a remedy to doubt.
 Doubt is always going, “Well, do I this, do I do that?
 Do I believe this, do I believe that?
 I don’t know what to practice.
 My friends say this is good, and other friends say that is good.
 They tell me all these qualities of the Buddha, and I don’t even know if they’re true.
 Because somebody else tells me the qualities of God, and that sounds pretty good too….”
 You get into this state of doubt, and you’re at the crossroads with a two- pointed needle and you can’t go anywhere.